ChainSafe/web3.js-plugin-tokens/README.md

 @chainsafe/web3-plugin-tokens
 ===========

+#### Web3.js libraries are being sunset on March 4th, 2025.
+For migration guides and more details please refer to [Chainsafe blog](https://blog.chainsafe.io/web3-js-sunset/)

 > Many thanks to [PeterTheOne](https://github.com/PeterTheOne) for developing initial version at EthPrague.

 is a plugin that extends web3.js with additional methods to interact with common token interfaces (ERC20, ERC721, ERC1155...)